datalad/datalad/paper.md

 ## Installation

-The DataLad Handbook provides [installation instructions](http://handbook.datalad.org/en/latest/intro/installation.html) for all operating systems.
+The DataLad Handbook provides [installation instructions](http://handbook.datalad.org/en/latest/intro/installation.html) for common operating systems.
-DataLad releases are distributed through PyPI, Debian, NeuroDebian, brew, conda-forge.
+DataLad releases are distributed through PyPI, Debian, NeuroDebian, brew, and conda-forge.
 The [datalad-installer](https://github.com/datalad/datalad-installer/) (also available from PyPI) can be used to streamline the installation of `git-annex`, which cannot be installed via `pip` and thus may need a separate installation on some operating systems.

 ## Development